-If your shares of common stock are held in "street name," that is, held for your account by a broker, bank or other nominee, and you do not instruct your broker, bank or other nominee how to vote your shares, then, to the extent your broker, bank or other nominee has forwarded VIEX's proxy materials to you, your broker, bank or other nominee would not have discretionary authority to vote your shares on the proposals to be considered at the annual meeting.
-If your shares of our common stock are held in "street name," your broker, bank or nominee has enclosed a BLUE voting instruction form with this proxy statement.
-We encourage you to authorize your broker, bank or other nominee to vote your shares by following the instructions provided on the BLUE voting instruction form.
+If your shares of common stock are held in "street name," that is, held for your account by a broker, and you do not instruct your broker how to vote your shares, then your broker would not have discretionary authority to vote your shares on Proposal 1 or Proposal 2.
+To the extent your broker has forwarded VIEX'S proxy materials to you, your broker would also not have discretionary authority to vote your Shares on Proposal 3.
+If your shares of our common stock are held in "street name," your broker has enclosed a BLUE voting instruction form with this proxy statement.
+We encourage you to authorize your broker to vote your shares by following the instructions provided on the BLUE voting instruction form.

-We strongly urge you to vote FOR each of our Board's nominees listed in Proposal 1, and FOR Proposals 2 and 3 by using the enclosed BLUE proxy card to vote TODAY by Internet, by telephone or by signing, dating and returning the enclosed BLUE proxy card in the envelope provided.
-If your shares are held in "street name," you should follow the instructions on the BLUE voting instruction form provided by your broker, bank or other nominee and provide specific instructions to your broker, bank or other nominee to vote as described above.
+We strongly urge you to vote FOR ALL of our Board's nominees listed in Proposal 1, and FOR Proposals 2 and 3 by using the enclosed BLUE proxy card to vote TODAY by Internet, by telephone or by signing, dating and returning the enclosed BLUE proxy card in the envelope provided.
+If your shares are held in "street name," you should follow the instructions on the BLUE voting instruction form provided by your broker and provide specific instructions to your broker to vote as described above.